 How we found the best photo cards

 Design details were very important in our testing.
-Sites that offered a greater variety of shapes and paper textures for photo cards received higher scores.
+Sites that feature a good range of shapes and paper textures for photo cards received higher scores.
 Some companies quite literally think outside the box with ornament-shaped cards, glitter or foil embellishments, and scalloped or other kinds of borders.
 We also took into account the options to edit card templates and add personal touches, as well as how accessible this felt for each site.

 Once the cards arrived, we had a team of people with graphic design and photography experience examine and compare the cards.
 For each card, we used the same photo from the same source, and the designers considered how nicely the company reproduced the color and clarity of the photos.